 The Alaska Affidavit of Heirship is often used to release funds in banking, savings and investment accounts owned by the Decedent at his or her time of death.

 An Alaska Affidavit of Heirship gives absolute evidence of the family history of the Decedent and his or her heirs, so legal means can be applied to the facts concluding the legal inheritance of the property.
-Title companies accept an Alaska Affidavit of Heirship during the transfer of real estate.
+Title companies accept an Alaska Affidavit during the transfer of real estate.